oleg-sta/wallettest/README.md

 ## Settings

-For compiling you need to have maven 3.3.9 or above.
+For compiling you need:
+* maven 3.3.9 or above
+* java 1.8 or above

 Start compiling by:
 * mvn clean install

 result file will be target/parser.jar

 ## Starting

 In working directory you should have file config.properties with database connection properties.
 You could get it from root of source files.
-Make required modofication in file.
+Make required modification in file.
 Start application as written in Test Instruction.